beatobongco/dibtap/_posts/2023-01-10-virtues-and-the-golden-mean.md

 I want to be a charitable person but not have to give everything and live in squalor.
 I want to be nice to people but not be stepped on.
 I want to achieve great things and not feel bad about telling people about it (I'm not talking about bragging.
 Many times in life it is very useful to be able to communicate your value.
 For example, during an interview.)

-I like the idea of using rationality, and not some old doctrine on determining the best way to be.
+I like the idea of using rationality, and not some old doctrine to determine the best way to be.

-I think by being the best version of yourself you have the capacity to help people more and maybe even inspire them.
+I think by being the "best" version of yourself as defined by being virtuous: balanced and rational, you have the capacity to help more people and maybe even inspire them.